Whitecolt38/MCD/README.md

 ⚠️ **WARNING**
 The program contains the script `start_BASE.sh`, which will delete all current containers and volumes.
 This script is more for freeing up space than for starting.
+In recent versions we have change this script to kill itself in case of detecting alien containers.
+This is for protecting producction environments

-If you want to bring the container back up without losing anything, we recommend using `start.sh`.
+If you want to bring the container back up without losing anything, we recommend using `start.sh` or  `start_SAFE.sh`.

 ---
 # ---------------------- Spanish  ----------------------